 Funded by / Ownership

 The Sydney Morning Herald is owned by Nine Entertainment, which is an Australian publicly listed media company.
 Nine owns several TV channels as well as new organizations such as The Age and 9news.
-The SMH is funded through advertising and subscription fees.
+Advertising and subscription fees generate revenue.

 Analysis / Bias

 In review, The Sydney Morning Herald covers news within the Sydney area through journalists and with minimally loaded language such as this: Strong winds fanning out-of-control NSW bushfires expected to continue.
 This story is appropriately sourced to video and first-person accounting.
 World News is also covered via original writing from journalists such as this: Senior judge admonishes Johnson over no-deal Brexit ‘loophole’ ploy.
-The paper also features a section dedicated to politics that maintains a reasonable centrist tone such as this: Federal MPs rally behind Hong Kong protests in push back against China.
+The paper also features a section dedicated to politics that maintains a reasonable centrist tone: Federal MPs rally behind Hong Kong protests in push back against China.

-Editorially, the SMH has a long history of endorsing a variety of candidates from both the left and right.
-However, recently in 2007 and 2010, they endorsed the Center-Left Labor party and in 2016, they endorsed USA Democratic presidential candidate Hillary Clinton.
+Editorially, the SMH has a long history of endorsing various candidates from both the left and right.
+However, recently in 2007 and 2010, they endorsed the Center-Left Labor party, and in 2016, they endorsed USA Democratic presidential candidate Hillary Clinton.
 Finally, in 2019 they endorsed Bill Shorten of the Labor Party.
 Further, the editorial page tends to lean left with op-eds supporting gender equality and opposing drug testing for welfare recipients.
 In general, SMH reports news factually and with minimal bias, while editorial positions lean slightly left.

 Overall, we rate The Sydney Morning Herald Left-Center Biased based on editorial positions that slightly favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 7/29/2016) Updated (03/23/2022)